 Starting a small business isn’t easy.
 Obtaining the financing can be difficult, especially since you might have trouble finding a bank that is willing to take a chance on you.
-One of the ways that the government encourages banks and credit unions to help small businesses thrive is by guaranteeing a part of the loan amount so that the risk to the lender isn’t as great.
+One of the ways that the government encourages banks and credit unions to help small businesses thrive is by guaranteeing a part of the loan amount so that the risk to the lender isn’t as great, when loans are made under this auspice they’re called SBA loans.

 The Small Business Administration (SBA) offers to help lenders guarantee loans so that they are more willing to provide the funds that drive small enterprise.
 However, it’s important to realize that the lender is still making the loan – and the decision.
 As a result, you need to have a solid loan proposal if you want an SBA loan.